 Planning a Lindal Accessory Dwelling Unit, Backyard Cottage, or Studio Apartment

 We advise clients to look through the Lindal house plan books to explore existing designs that appeal to them.
 It’s easier – and more cost-effective – to mix and match any of the Lindal Elements components from the plan books than to start from scratch.
 However, we can customize any Lindal design to meet a client’s needs.

 The Cost to Build a New Home

 The design and materials package from Lindal accounts for roughly 40% of the final cost of a home.
 The other 60% covers construction fees, labor and materials for completing the house (site work, foundation, plumbing, electrical insulation, sheetrock, cabinets, appliances, etc.).
 For more information on cost estimates, visit our Pricing Page.

 “Hiring a Lindal professional takes a lot of steps and stress out of the home-building process and ensures a quality project – from initial design through construction,” Vicky said.
 Clients participate in the design of their Lindal home and receive an engineered and stamped set of plans ready for permit.
 After a permit is received and the Lindal materials arrive at the property, clients are always happy to see the building of the weather-tight shell happen quickly with all materials and hardware on site.

-Vicky’s client Rudy David was thrilled with the personal attention his project received, as well as Vicky’s experience and skill.
+Vicky’s client Rudy David (pictured below) was thrilled with the personal attention his project received, as well as Seattle Cedar Homes’ experience and skill.